Kein schöner Land in dieser Zeit

-"Kein schöner Land in dieser Zeit" (No country more beautiful in this time) is a popular Volkslied in German.
+"Kein schöner Land in dieser Zeit" (No fairer land in this time) is a popular Volkslied in German.
 It goes back to a song by Anton Wilhelm von Zuccalmaglio, first published in 1840 in a folk song collection.
 It gained popularity in the 1910s in the Wandervogel movement, and was later used by the Nazis and included in songbooks for the League of German Girls (Bund Deutscher Mädel).
 It has been set to choral music and modern songs.
 The beginning of the first line has been used as the title of books, a play and television series.

 History

 In 1840, Anton Wilhelm von Zuccalmaglio published in the second volume of a collection of Volkslieder which was begun by Andreas Kretzschmer, entitled Deutsche Volkslieder mit ihren Original-Weisen (German folk songs with their original tunes), 382 songs which he collected himself, according to his preface.
 Some of the songs, however, were written and composed by Zuccalmaglio in the sense of a romantic Volkslied concept ("im Sinne eines romantischen Volksliedkonzeptes").
 These include "Kein schöner Land in dieser Zeit", which he published under the title Abendlied (Evening Song) on page 494 as No. 274.
 It is marked as "Vom Niederrhein" (from Lower Rhenania), probably invented by the author.

 After "Kein schöner Land" was included in the 1912 song book Unsere Lieder (Our Songs) of the Austrian Wandervogel, it gained popularity in the Wandervogel movement.
 This popularity resulted in several different text versions in the 1920s, such as a socialist version in 1929, and a version for Protestant girls and women.
 Eva Öhlke, a member of the Neuwerk-Bewegung, a Protestant youth movement, added a fifth stanza which became popular beyond the movement.
 The song has been included in most collections of songs in German.

-The song, like many German folk songs that expressed views of Germany as above or "more beautiful" than other countries, was included in Hitler Youth songbooks, and one songbook used the name of the song as its title.
+The song, like many German folk songs expressing views of Germany as above or "fairer" than other countries, was included in Hitler Youth songbooks, and one songbook used the name of the song as its title.
 "Kein schöner Land in dieser Zeit" was the last song sung by the Hitler Youth in the evenings.

 Text

 The poem's four stanzas are in five lines each, rhyming A–A–B–B–A. The song, speaking in the first person plural, celebrates the ideal of a gathering of friends on a summer evening in nature (Idealbild freundschaftlicher Zusammenkünfte an Sommerabenden in freier Natur), singing together.
-The singers express admiration of the beautiful country, and hope for similar gatherings in the future, God's grace permitting.
+The singers express admiration of the beautiful land, and hope for similar gatherings in the future, God's grace permitting.
 They finally wish each other a good night under God's protection.

 The melody consists of elements from various Volkslieder, such as "Ich kann und mag nicht fröhlich sein" and "Ade, mein Schatz, ich muss nun fort".
 The last three lines are repeated.